 You can check if a property is licensed by downloading the HMO register for the appropriate council below.

 How to apply for or renew an HMO licence

 Please select the council that you wish to apply to below.

 The landlord of an HMO will need to apply for a licence if the HMO property meets all of the following criteria;

 - has five or more tenants, regardless of the number of storeys

 It is an offence to fail to license an HMO, and the landlord can be prosecuted.
 You can check if a property has a licence by choosing the correct council below and checking the HMO register.
 If you are aware of an HMO operating without a licence you can report this to us, and we will investigate.

 Students and host families

-Licensing also applies to host families that have four or more students in a property, regardless of the number of storeys, for 90 or more days in any year (the criteria for number of storeys changes on 1 October 2018).
+Licensing also applies to host families that have four or more students in a property, regardless of the number of storeys, for 90 or more days in any year.

 If your property has three or more students for less than 90 days in any year, it may still be categorised as an HMO though it will not require a licence.